e0m00p2/majara/content/Updated Journals/[WA] Races/Gnomes.md

 ## Perception

-Like many of the races of Majara, Gnomes have excellent darkvision, being able to see 60 feet in darkness as if in dim light.
+Like many of the races of [[Majara]], Gnomes have excellent darkvision, being able to see 60 feet in darkness as if in dim light.

 * * *